Pierre L'Enfant (painter): Biography

 L'Enfant was born in Anet on August 26, 1704.
 After studying under Charles Parrocel, he was admitted as an adémicien to the Royal Academy of Painting and Sculpture in 1745.
-His specialties were battle scenes and landscapes; his most famous of his paintings were those depicting the War of the Austrian Succession: especially a series of panoramas tracing the war in the Low Countries between 1744 and 1748.
+His specialties were battle scenes and landscapes; his most famous of his paintings were those depicting the War of the Austrian Succession, especially a series of panoramas tracing the war in the Low Countries between 1744 and 1748.

+He married Marie Charlotte Luillier, the daughter of a French military officer.
+Together, they had three children: Pierre Joseph (1752–1758) and Pierre Charles (1754–1825) and a daughter.
+L'Enfant was an instructor to his son while he was enrolled in the academy from 1771 to 1776.
+He died in the Gobelins district of Paris on June 23, 1787.
+L'Enfant left Pierre Charles a farm in Normandy as part of his inheritance, but his son didn't take the necessary steps to officially assume ownership and manage it.

 The Palace of Versailles has four of his paintings, Prise de Menin, Siège de Fribourg, Siège de Tournai, and Siège de Mons.
-He married Marie Charlotte Luillier.
-Together, they had Pierre Joseph (1752–1758), firstborn, died aged six, and Pierre Charles (1754–1825), designer of Washington, D.C. (capital city of the United States).
-He died in the Gobelins district of Paris on June 23, 1787.